If you want to know right away:

 Nozzles are a key component of GMAW welders.
 Their dimensions, which typically include diameters from 0.6 mm to 1.6 mm and thread diameters from M6 to M10, the material used and their wear resistance are crucial for efficient and high-quality welding work.

-Wear of contact tip
+Wear of current nozzles

 Despite the use of robust materials, nozzles are subject to constant wear.
 The extreme conditions during welding, including high temperatures and constant electrical contact, cause the nozzle to wear over time.
 Therefore, it is important to regularly check the condition of the contact tip and replace it if necessary.